Hashi-ktk/FastAPI-RBAC-RAG-Service/README.md

-## Overview
+# Overview

-This project is a FastAPI microservice that implements secure login for both admin and user roles, utilizing dynamic Role-Based Access Control (RBAC) through the Oso framework.
-It also integrates Retrieval-Augmented Generation (RAG) for enhanced question-answering capabilities using OpenAI's GPT models.
+This project is a FastAPI microservice that provides secure login functionality for both admin and user roles, leveraging dynamic Role-Based Access Control (RBAC) through the Oso framework.
+Additionally, it integrates Retrieval-Augmented Generation (RAG) for enhanced question-answering capabilities using OpenAI's GPT models.
+The service also supports PDF document uploads, text extraction, and embedding generation for advanced querying.

 ## Postman Collection

-A Postman collection is provided to test the API endpoints.
+A Postman collection is included to test the API endpoints.
 You can find the collection file at:

 ```
 Postman Collection/fastapi-rbac-microservice.postman_collection.json